Creation Emerges From Chaos

 The chaos we must enter these days is the chaos of sin and suffering.
 It is over this dark and barren place that God speaks, “let there be light.
 Let there be life.”
 He makes order out of the chaos of the deep.
 This is just who He is.

-As an artist, I know that if I am to create in His presence, I cannot bring anything with me except my disheveled self.
+If I am to create in His presence, I cannot bring anything with me except my disheveled self.
 And when I create, it means I must allow myself to be refined in that refiner’s fire of creativity where I cannot hide, but bring all the shame, fear, and dross of my sinful nature.

 And there, God hovers over it and creates something new.
 This is a journey towards the garden of intimacy with God where I must return again to my inner child full of wonder and innocence.